cloudsci/cloudmetrics/README.md

 The `cloudmetrics` package contains python routines to compute metrics from 2D cloud fields to characterise cloud patterns in these fields.
-Most methods operate on a `cloud-mask` (i.e. a boolean true-false field) indicating where clouds exist, some work on individually labelled cloud objects (which can be produced from a cloud-mask) and finally some work on 2D cloud scalar-fields (defining for example the cloud-liquid water or cloud-top height).
+Most methods operate on a `cloud-mask` (i.e. a boolean true-false field) indicating where clouds exist, some work on individually labelled (with a unique integer ID) cloud objects (which can be produced from a cloud-mask) and finally some work on 2D cloud scalar-fields (defining for example the cloud-liquid water or cloud-top height).

 ## Implemented metrics